bauerca/configable/python/README.md

 ```

 ### Inheritance

-When we subclass a Configable several times, we
-Subclasses of Configable are equipped with their own `extend` method.
-The
-standard prototype chaining technique is used, so settings and other prototype
-properties are inherited as usual.

 When we subclass a subclass of Configable, we are doing some sort of
 specialization of the parent class.